Welcome to Peterborough Community Orchestra

 We can accommodate just about any orchestral or band instrument, including percussion/drums and bass guitar.
 As long as you can follow written music and play to about ABRSM grade 3+ standard, we can ease you in.
 You do not need a certificate or an audition.
 Just get in touch or drop in to one of our rehearsals.
 It can be daunting to walk into a room full of people who already know each other.
 We appreciate that, and will meet you at the door and show you the ropes.

 Chairman.
 Caroline Howell

 The Parish church of St Oswald & the Sacred Heart

 933, Lincoln Road Peterborough PE4 6AE 7.30pm-9.30pm.

 (Entrance & off road parking is at the rear of the church & is available from 7pm.)

 PCO REHEARSALS UPDATE

-In the meantime, sign up as a member of our site and automatically keep up to date with announcements regarding future rehearsals.
+Sign up as a member of our site and automatically keep up to date with announcements.
 Join our fledgling forum and send us your news and views.